Monkeystation/photanol-com/src/pages/index.md

     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list:
-    - title: Process Engineer DSP and USP
-      description_full: >-
-        Do you have a passion for chemical engineering, biotechnology and process engineering?
-Join a multi-disciplinary team that focuses on the translation of science and technology to a valuable commercial process.
-        For the “Upscaling, Pilot and Engineering Team” of Photanol we are looking for a full-time candidate to strengthen the development and execution of process engineering strategies for the down stream processing (DSP) linked to our photo bio-reactor production process (USP).

-        #### RESPONSIBILITIES

-        Responsibilities include:

-        * Engineering support for pilot, demo and commercial installation.

-        * In particular focus on down stream processing for product recovery from photobioreactors, with overall view on integration with our photo-bio reactors (recycling, optimization)

-        * Maintain and develop models for Techno Economic Evaluation, and use these for scenario analysis to support the business strategy for DSP, as well as Up Stream Process.

-        * Develop and maintain process models to support process engineering.

-        #### CHARACTERISTICS

-        In brief, we are looking for a candidate with the following characteristics:

-        * Background in chemical engineering, (bio)process-technology or -engineering (MSc/PDEng level), with affinity for DSP.
-        * Experience with modelling in Matlab, Excel.

-        * Result oriented, organized, and a team player.

-        * Drive and creativity for further sustainable process development.

-        * Comfortable with dynamics and flexibility of an ambitious scale-up company.

-        * Good reporting and writing skills in English.

-        #### APPLY AND DEADLINE

-        Please send your cover letter and resume to [jobs@photanol.com](jobs@photanol.com).
-The deadline is October 15 2020, but we review the applications on a rolling basis.
-We look forward to hearing from you!

-        Hayco Bloemen

-        Senior Process Development Engineer

-        hayco.bloemen@photanol.com

-        +31 610304928
-      description_short: Photanol is looking for a Process Engineer to join our DSP and USP Team.
-The role is a full-time position based in Amsterdam (Science Park).
     - title: Researcher Strain Development Team
       description_short: Photanol is looking for a researcher to join our Strain Development Team.
 The role is a full-time position based in our labs in